Self-Supervised Discovery of Neural Circuits in Spatially Patterned Neural Responses with Graph Neural Networks: Introduction

 The discrepancy in connectivity inference primarily originates from instances in which weakly connected or unconnected neurons exhibit strong activity correlations.
 This is a characteristic feature of strongly recurrent networks, which maintain persistent memory states through the principle of pattern formation \citep{gierer1972theory,koch1994biological,schweisguth2019self}---a process where simple, spatially localized competitive interactions produce stable spatial activity patterns.
 To address these challenges, we design continuous attractor networks capable of generating spatially patterned neural responses \citep{ben1995theory,zhang1996representation,seung1996brain,fuhs2006spin,burak2009accurate} and focus on evaluating how effectively a circuit inference model can explain away the correlations that arise from co-activated neurons.

 To this end, we propose the use of graph neural networks (GNNs), a robust framework for modeling complex dynamics in physical systems with numerous interacting entities, such as particles or atoms \citep{kipf2018neural,sanchez2020learning,bapst2020unveiling,wang2023graph}.
 In our approach, neurons are represented as nodes and their connections as edges within a GNN-based architecture.
 The model incorporates two functionally distinct modules: one designed to learn structural connectivity across the network and another dedicated to predicting spiking activity based on simultaneous, circuit-wide neural recordings.
 Instead of relying on supervised learning, we aim to extract network connectivity in a self-supervised manner by training the model to predict subsequent spike events in neural populations, with the model's latent representation serving to describe the inferred connectivity.
-An additional feature of our model is that it seamlessly accommodates unobserved neurons by introducing extra nodes into the graph.
-Under this transductive setting \citep{kipf2017semisupervised,hamilton2017inductive}, message-passing occurs across the entire neural circuit (both observed and hidden neurons), thereby enabling the inference of connectivity specifically between observed neurons.
-This implicitly leverages hidden neurons, allowing us to investigate the role of unobserved neurons in circuit inference.
+An additional feature of our model is its ability to account for unobserved neurons by adding extra nodes to the graph.
+Under a transductive framework \citep{kipf2017semisupervised,hamilton2017inductive}, the connectivity among observed neurons is inferred, allowing message passing to occur throughout the entire neural circuit, including both observed and hidden neurons.
+This formulation implicitly leverages hidden neurons to explore the influence of unobserved components in circuit inference.

 We perform extensive experiments on neural spike data generated from highly structured ring networks under various conditions to systematically evaluate the inference performance of the proposed framework.
 Our analysis begins with a fully observed network without external input drives, enabling us to isolate challenges arising from mismatches between the generative system and the inference model.
 In this setting, we demonstrate that the proposed approach resolves correlations from unconnected neurons at least 70\% more effectively than advanced statistical inference methods.
 Furthermore, we show that the improved quality of circuit inference consistently holds across diverse configurations of the generative model, including stimulus-driven conditions, different recurrent weight profiles, fully versus partially observed networks, and extends to real neural recordings from behaving mice.